 =(22)(32)+(22)(12)= \left(\frac{\sqrt{2}}{2}\right)\left(\frac{\sqrt{3}}{2}\right) + \left(\frac{\sqrt{2}}{2}\right)\left(\frac{1}{2}\right) =64+24=6+24= \frac{\sqrt{6}}{4} + \frac{\sqrt{2}}{4} = \frac{\sqrt{6} + \sqrt{2}}{4}

-This is the main pattern behind exact-value trig problems: break a harder angle into familiar angles, then apply one formula carefully.
+The pattern behind exact-value problems is this: break a harder angle into familiar angles, then apply one formula carefully.

 1. Mixing up identities and equations.
 An identity is true for every angle where both sides are defined.
 An equation like sinθ=12\sin \theta = \frac{1}{2} is true only for specific angles.